Find a property

 Steps to reduce condensation

-• When possible, hang your washing out to dry.
-If you have to dry clothes indoors, put it in the bathroom with the door closed and a window open.
-Do not dry it on radiators, or in front of the fire.
-If you have a tumble dryer, make sure it has an outside vent to carry away the warm moist air.
-Alternatively, ensure the room is ventilated whilst the dryer is in use.
+• Smart Drying: Whenever possible, hang your washing outside to dry.
+If you need to dry clothes indoors, the bathroom with the door closed and a window slightly open is your best bet.
+Avoid drying clothes on radiators or directly in front of a fire.
+If you have a tumble dryer, make sure it's vented to the outside.
+If not, ensure the room is well-ventilated while it's running – opening a window works wonders!

-• Keep kitchen and bathroom doors closed when the rooms are not in use, this prevents warm moist air from spreading to other rooms.
+• Contain the Moisture: Keep kitchen and bathroom doors closed when you're not using them.
+This simple step stops warm, moist air from spreading to cooler parts of the house.

-• When filling a bath, run the cold water first and add the hot water last, this will reduce steam production by as much as ninety per cent.
+• Bath Time Tip: When running a bath, try running the cold water first and then adding the hot water.
+This can significantly reduce steam production – by as much as 90%!

-• Ventilate your cupboards and drawers.
-Try to ensure they are placed against internal, rather than external walls.
-Place heavy furniture on small blocks to allow air to circulate underneath, and avoid having furniture flush against walls for the same reason.
+• Cupboard Care: Make sure your cupboards and drawers get some airflow.
+If possible, position them against internal walls rather than external ones, which tend to be colder.
+Elevate heavy furniture slightly with small blocks to allow air to circulate underneath, and leave a small gap between furniture and walls for the same reason.

 Radiator Issues